March 24, 2025

 Several interconnected factors are driving the current surge in account takeover fraud, including:

-Data Breaches: Over the past 15 years, 1.8 billion records have been leaked as a result of data breaches.
+Data Breaches: According to the Identity Theft Resource Center (ITRC), there have been more than 1 billion data breach victims in the first half of this year alone, an almost 500% increase since the first half of last year.
 These data breaches supply criminals with a vast collection of data that can be used for account takeover.

 The Dark Web: The dark web is where hacked accounts and stolen personal data is bought and sold.
 This includes bulk collections of details stolen in data breaches.

 Social Engineering: Cybercriminals are increasingly using sophisticated social engineering tools to trick people into revealing their login credentials.
-Research by Verizon has shown that a third of all breaches in the past year involved phishing scams.
+Research by the ITRC has shown the vast majority of data breaches this year involved cyberattacks like phishing scams and other social engineering tactics.

 Credential Stuffing: Credential stuffing is a hacking method where hackers use compromised username/password pairs to access online accounts.
 Hackers use bots that automate login attempts, testing thousands of logins per minute.